-Soils here are very similar to Spain’s Priorat and the vines are mostly very old (40+ year) vines.
-The region is both high-altitude and mediterranean, which allows for a very long growing season.
-That means wines can easily hit 16+% alcohol and still remain deliciously drinkable.
+Soils here are very similar to Spain’s Priorat, and the vines are mostly ancient (40+ year) vines.
+The region is both high-altitude and Mediterranean, which allows for a very long growing season.
+That means wines can easily hit 16+% alcohol and remain deliciously drinkable.

 With that level of alcohol, you would think this wine would be named Shattered.
 In fact, shatter is the English term for coulure, a common vineyard hazard in the region: Grenache grapes don’t form consistent bunches, which decreases yields.